cheerful/freckle-apidocs/content/tags.md

 ### Inputs

 tags
-: *Required* **array of integer**: the IDs of the tags to delete.
+: *Required* **array of integers**
+: The IDs of the tags to delete.
 If no IDs are provided, then no tags are deleted.

 ### Response